BEng (Hons)

 Placements

 A sandwich option is available on this programme, providing you with the opportunity to spend a year in industry.
 You are encouraged to obtain placements in industry independently, however tutors may provide support and advice to those who require it during this process.
-While undertaking placements, you are responsible for your own travel, living, and accommodation costs.
+A Placement Year Fee is payable to the University of Lincoln during this year for students joining in 2025/26 and beyond.
+Students are expected to cover their own travel, accommodation, and living costs. .

 What Can I Do with a Biomedical Engineering Degree?